anitha8/EventsTracker/README.md

 1. Clone the Project
 2. To Run:

-  i. yarn
+  yarn

-  ii. react-native run-android for android iii. react-native run-ios for ios
+  react-native run-android for android

+  react-native run-ios for ios

   Any issues in IOS means, try below:
     1. cd ios
     2. pod install